 Business Class passengers could enjoy priority boarding, extra baggage allowance, and a specialist on-board meal experience.
 A personal touch screen TV could also be found on the back of each seat.

-There was no First Class option - Business Class was the airline’s premium product.
+There was no First Class option onboard Taca Airlines' flights - Business Class was the airline’s premium product.

 The airline offered a variety of multimedia content including games, movies, popular TV shows, and music.

 On international flights (aircraft depending) a personal television screen was mounted on the back of each seat in Economy as well as Business Class.
-On aircraft where this service was not available, passengers could download the airline’s app, called ‘TACA Entertainment’, which could be used to stream entertainment onto personal devices, such as tablets, mobile phones, or laptops.
+On aircraft where this service was not available, passengers could download the airline’s app, called ‘TACA Entertainment’, which could be used to stream entertainment onto personal devices, such as tablets, mobile phones, or laptops throughout the flight.
 Power outlets were available to charge personal devices.

 TACA passengers could enjoy high-speed WiFi during their flight.
 Prices and plans were displayed on your digital device when you connected to the 'TACA' network when on-board.
 The WiFi service was subject to availability depending on the aircraft and flight route.